LovelaceAcademy/Learn/_posts/2021-08-24-nft-minting-guide.markdown

 order: 4
 ---

-Using almost the same approach as our [Fungible Token Minting Guide ](https://learn.lovelace.academy/tokens/fungible-token-minting-guide/), we can mint an NFT in four basic steps:
+Using a similar approach as our [Fungible Token Minting Guide ](https://learn.lovelace.academy/tokens/fungible-token-minting-guide/), we can mint Cardano NFTs (aka CNFTs) with four basic steps:

 1. Create Token Minting Policy
 2. Create Wallet Keys and Addresses